 If the tank is white and clean, it can indicate your pipes are in good condition.

-Toilet flush tanks rarely get cleaned, and you can often determine a lot of what is going on with your water by simply looking in.
+Toilet flush tanks rarely get cleaned, and you can often determine a lot about your water supply by simply looking in.

-If you have a new low-flow toilet with an air tank inside your flush tank, this test won't work for you.
+This test will not work if you have a new low-flow toilet with an air tank inside your flush tank.

-My wife thinks I'm a nut, but I have a habit of looking into almost every toilet flush tank that I come across.
+My wife thinks I'm a nut, but I have a habit of looking into almost every toilet flush tank I pass.

-In hotels, friend's and family's homes, and other places I come across that have removable flush tank lids, and I take a quick look.
+I often find hotels, friends' and family's homes, and other places with removable flush tank lids that I take a quick look at.
 It's fascinating to see what is happening with the water inside, and I often add an image or two to my ‘toilet flush tank' photo collection!

 The most serious condition I see is when the toilet flush tank has blue or greenish-blue stains.
 This means copper corrosion, and this type of water problem should be addressed immediately as it means your copper pipe is corroding and leaching heavy metals into your water.